SATAY-LL/SATAY-jupyter-book/mini_book/docs/documentation_satay.md

 #### read_sgdfeatures.py

-[This module](https://github.com/Gregory94/LaanLab-SATAY-DataAnalysis/blob/satay_processing/python_scripts/python_modules/read_sgdfeatures.py) creates dictionaries for many types of genomic feature containing general information about these features.
+[This module](https://github.com/leilaicruz/LaanLab-SATAY-DataAnalysis/blob/master/python_scripts/python_modules/read_sgdfeatures.py) creates dictionaries for many types of genomic features containing general information about these features.
 It consists of a single function:

 - `sgd_features`

 This function reads the [SGD_features.tab](#sgd_featurestab) file and extracts the following information:
->>>>>>> d42ad0bbfb0fa2d3fb652e4d6e08433187386bff

 - ORF (genes)
 - ARS